Romania: innovation incentives overview

 Does the intellectual property need to reside in the country granting the incentives or in the company claiming the incentives?

 There is no specific requirement in this respect.
-In practice, the IP can be registered inside or outside Romania, as long as the Romania company has the right to exploit the R&D activities to generate future income.
+In practice, the IP can be registered inside or outside Romania, as long as the Romanian company has the right to exploit the R&D activities to generate future income.

 Does the tax authority have to review the resultant developments to allow a deduction or credit?